marklogic-community/marklogic-samplestack/README.md

 * Web/browser front end based on Angular.js
 * Middle appserver tier implemented in Java/Spring
 * Database tier hosted on MarkLogic
-* Gradle framework to drive build and configuration of the appserver and database tiers
+* Gradle framework to drive build and configuration of the appserver and database tiersÂ
 * Unit tests

 This README covers the following topics: